bkaewell/self-driving-car/P5-vehicle-detection/project_writeup.md

 ### Sliding Window Search

-1. Describe how (and identify where in your code) you implemented a sliding window search.
-How did you decide what scales to search and how much to overlap windows?

-The source code for this step is contained in the tenth code cell of the notebook located in "pipeline.ipynb" in the function called `find_cars()`.

-(...get help from lectures...)
+The sliding window search is contained in the tenth code cell of my notebook located in "pipeline.ipynb" in the function called `find_cars()`.
+This single function extracts features using HOG sub-sampling and make predictions.
+It only has to extract hog features once on a sub-region of the image (defined by start and stop Y positions), for each of a small set of predetermined window sizes (defined by a scale argument), and then can be sub-sampled to get all of its overlaying windows.
+Each window is defined by a scaling factor that impacts the window size.
+The scale factor can be set on different regions of the image based on distance (e.g. smaller near the horizon, larger in the center).
+A visualization of small overlapping windows is shown below with two different sub-regions in blue and green:

+![alt text][image03]

+Here is an example of how an increase in scale factor also increases the search area of the windows, but decreases the total number of windows:

+![alt text][image04]

 To bound the search window region, I decided to divide the 1200 x 760 image in half along the horizontal plane separating the sky and ground.
 Since self driving cars are not cruising in the skies now, I only processed the lower half of the image, starting at the 400 pixel mark.
 I decided to search window positions at different scales ranging from 1 to 2.5 in 0.5 steps and came up with this:

-![alt text][image03]

-![alt text][image04]

 2. Show some examples of test images to demonstrate how your pipeline is working.
 What did you do to optimize the performance of your classifier?